Has your child got flat feet? Our team of Brisbane Podiatrists can help with answers.

-A ‘rigid’ flat foot is of more concern, as it may be indicative of a condition affecting the bones and joints of the back part of the foot known as a ‘tarsal coalition’ – which requires expert assessment and care.
+A ‘rigid’ flat foot is often of more concern, as it may be indicative of a congenital condition affecting the development of the bones and joints of the back part of the foot known as a ‘tarsal coalition’.

 What causes flat feet in children?